-Laurence D. Fink graduated with a bachelor’s degree from UCLA in 1974 and earned an MBA in 1976.
-Twelve years later he founded BlackRock, which holds $5.4 trillion in assets and dominates the global ETF market.
-His efforts have earned him a net worth of $340 million.
+Laurence D. Fink graduated from UCLA with a bachelor’s degree in 1974 and an MBA in 1976.
+Twelve years later, he founded BlackRock, which holds $5.4 trillion in assets and dominates the global exchange-traded fund market.

-In 2017, United Airlines CEO Oscar Munoz was in the spotlight for all the wrong reasons when a passenger was dragged off a flight in a violent, videotaped incident.
 The oldest of nine children, the former soda executive was the first in his blue-collar family to attend college.
 He credits a guidance counselor with pushing him to apply to colleges he never thought would accept him.
 USC eventually did, and he graduated with a business degree before earning an MBA from Pepperdine.
-Munoz’s net worth is unknown, but he earned $18.7 million in total compensation in 2016, according to Salary.com.

 Brian L. Roberts